rwaltr/home-ops/README.md

 ## 📖 Overview

 This is a Monorepo to manage my personal environment.
-A combination of Talos, Terraform, and Argo allow this repo to provide most of the configuration required to manage this environment across regions/clouds.
+A combination of Talos, Terraform, and flux allow this repo to provide most of the configuration required to manage this environment across regions/clouds.

 ### ⛵ Kubernetes

 My homelab is Kubernetes based, meaning that I have a cluster of nodes running OCI (AKA.
 Docker) containers.
-Since my lab is mostly Kubernetes, I can use tools that focus on text manipulation and formatting, then use ArgoCD to actually feed these configs into my cluster.
+Since my lab is mostly Kubernetes, I can use tools that focus on text manipulation and formatting, then use Flux to actually feed these configs into my cluster.

 The result is that the text files here turn into actual running applications.